code-for-chapel-hill/NC-COVID-Support/docs/readme.md

 ## This project is

-- A mobile-friendly website with an interactive map and table of local resources.
+- A mobile-friendly website with an interactive map and list of local resources.
 - A tool to help our communities and neighbors navigate the COVID crisis.
 - A collaborative effort connected to local officials and support organizations.
 - An open project that can be quickly adapted to other locations & future needs.